-Note of caution: Houseplants subjected through this test should be heavy feeders.
-Stagnant water attracts pests, flies and bugs.
-Ideally, no plant should be kept in this arrangement if the plant is prone to root rot, otherwise it is an excellent method to ensure roots are healthy.
+Note of caution: Houseplants subjected to this test should be heavy feeders.
+Stagnant water attracts pests, flies, and bugs.
+Ideally, no plant should be kept in this arrangement if the plant is prone to root rot, otherwise, it is an excellent method to ensure roots are healthy.

 Your tropical plants are sure to love this terrarium-inspired DIY for those days when you won’t be there to attend them.
 This is one of the easiest solutions if you want your plant to survive on its own for long periods of time.

 - Take 4 wooden sticks and plant on 4 sides of the pot.
 This ensures that your plastic cover does not wrap itself around the leaves